 LINE 6 - Assessed Value of Real and Personal Property - R.S.
 47:606(C) provides that the portion of capital stock, surplus, and undivided profits allocated for franchise taxation cannot be less than the total assessed value of real and personal property in this state for the calendar year preceding that in which the tax is due.
 The assessed value of real and personal property is generally that value determined for property tax purposes in the area where the property is located.
-Print the amount of assessed value of the real and personal property located in Louisiana in 2017.
+Enter the amount of assessed value of the real and personal property located in Louisiana in 2018.

 LINE 7 - Louisiana Franchise Tax - From Schedule L, Line 6.
-If exempt from franchise tax, in the box to the left of the entry field for Line 7, provide the code for the reason for exemption from franchise tax, from the following list:
+If this entity is not required to file franchise tax, in the box to the left of the entry field for Line 7, provide the code for the reason for exemption from franchise tax, from the following list:

 Code Exemption Reason 1 LLC filing federal as S Corporation 2 LLC that qualifies for election to file federal as S Corporation 3 Taxpayer was purchased by entity filing as S Corporation during the period January 1, 2012, to December 31, 2013.
-4 Insurance company paying a premium tax under Title 22, LA Revised Statutes 5 Other
+Insurance company paying a premium tax under Title 22, LA Revised Statutes 4 5 Other (Attach a statement listing the exemption and statutory citation.)